MicrosoftDocs/learn/learn-pr/language/powershell-write-first/includes/2-exercise-hello-world.md

 ## Write your first lines of code

 In this exercise, you'll follow a longstanding tradition among software developers of printing the phrase "Hello World!" to a command line or console window.
-As you'll see, you can learn a lot from even this simple exercise.
+You can learn a lot from even this simple exercise.

 ### Step 1: Type the code in Cloud Shell